-An understanding and knowledgeable attorney in San Jose can help you through the process, such as ours at The Law Offices of Foreman and Rugile.
+Our knowledgeable attorney in San Jose at The Law Offices of Foreman and Rugile can help you through the process.
 We work tirelessly to provide you with insightful information and guidance to help you and your significant other work towards a beneficial marital agreement.
 Whether you and your future spouse are dealing with small or large assets, marital agreements are part of the new normal--keep reading to see why it may be necessary you sign one before walking down the aisle.

 Despite any negative misconceptions you may have, marital agreements are an incredibly pragmatic solution to any number of concerns or issues you may face in the future.
 Regardless of the details of you and your future spouse’s financial status, prenuptial or postnuptial agreements are actually a positive step to take before you sign your marriage papers.